Travel Tips

 Don’t indiscriminately hand out pens, money and sweets– it just encourages begging.
 As anywhere, gifts should be given as a true expression of friendship, appreciation or thanks.

 Visas are required.
 Visas cost $50 USD per person ($100 USD per person for US Citizens) and can be obtained on arrival but you may wish to get them in advance.
-See Visa Information.
+See Visa Information for more detailed information.

 English is widely spoken in the cities, but not spoken much in the villages.
 A few words of Swahili can be useful and will be appreciated greatly by locals.

-Major foreign currencies – particularly USD and traveler’s checks are accepted and are convertible at banks and bureau de changes in the main towns and tourist areas.
+Major foreign currencies – particularly USD and EUROS are accepted and are convertible at banks in the main towns and tourist areas.
 In general, credit cards are of little use in Tanzania.
-Credit cards are not widely accepted and when they are accepted, they carry poor exchange rates and are subject to substantial fees.
+Credit cards are not widely accepted and when they are accepted, they carry poor exchange rates and are subject to processing fees (between 5-10%).
 Some banks in Arusha, Dar es Salaam and Moshi offer ATM facilities against international credit cards, but again the rates are typically poor and the amount that can be withdrawn is limited.
 ATMs are not available at all elsewhere.
-Don’t change money in the street.

 Distances in Tanzania are vast, and travel by road can be wearing.
 Keep your distance from animals and be quiet to avoid distressing the wildlife.
 Follow instructions of your guide.
 Don’t leave your vehicle in the parks except in designated places.
 Keep to recognized tracks to avoid damaging vegetation.